 Step 1: Getting to know each other

 With all children, families and therapists there is a period of getting to know each other.
-For some kids and families this is very short and others take longer to feel comfortable.
-In your child, this might look similar to the first day of school: exploring, learning names and rules, being very quiet.
+For some kids and families this is very short, and others take longer to feel comfortable.
+In your child, this might look like the first day of school: exploring, learning names and rules, being very quiet.
 This could also include children testing limits to see how I might react.
 You could expect this from one meeting to several, all kids move at their own pace.